M1 (Ukrainian TV channel)

 M1 is a Ukrainian music television channel.
 The channel shows lifestyle and music related programs.
 M1 is a part of Starlight Media broadcasting group, created by Viktor Pinchuk.

+In January 2026, the channel suspended its broadcasts on the Astra 4A satellite, citing "technical improvements" as well as the country's financial problems; subsequently on 26 March, the National Radio and Television Council revoked its terrestrial license.

 Logo

 The channel has changed its logo several times.